A note on the problem of proper time in Weyl space-time: Introduction

 \section{Introduction}

 The axiomatic approach to space-time proposed by Ehlers, Pirani and Schild in \cite{EPS}, tries to build a suitable mathematical model of space-time from basic assumptions about the behavior of freely falling particles and the propagation of light rays.
 These are considered to be the \textit{primitive concepts} and other constructions should be derived from these elements plus some set of hypotheses about their behavior which should be as natural as possible.
 This program led EPS to show that the propagation of light determines a \textit{conformal structure} on space-time, while the motion of freely falling particles determines a \textit{projective structure} on space-time.
 They require these two structures to satisfy a \textit{compatibility condition}, which then leads to a \textit{Weyl structure} as the resulting mathematical model.
 Up to this point, they conclude that the propagation of light and the motion of freely falling particles determine a Weyl structure as a natural model of space-time.
 They proceed to propose two (apparently different) possible axioms which then reduce the former to the structure of a \textit{Weyl integrable} space-time\footnote{Actually, after showing that Weyl's curvature $F$ has to vanish, they conclude that space-time geometry has a Riemannian representation.
 This is true, since the vanishing of $F$ implies (in a simply connected domain) that the Weyl structure is integrable, and in any Weyl integrable structure there is a Riemannian representative of the class.}.
 The previous axioms express quite general ideas which deal with simple aspects of the motion of freely falling particles and light rays, while the last axiom seems to deal with much more delicate details regarding the behavior of \textit{clocks}.
 In particular, in order to discuss the behavior of clocks in this context, we should first have a well-defined and physically sensible notion of \textit{proper time}.
 This notion seems to be at the core of the different discussions, which took place after Weyl's proposal of his unified theory, concerning the viability of Weyl's space-time as an acceptable model for physics.
 Some of these discussions, which involved Weyl, Einstein, Eddington and Pauli, among others, can be reviewed in \cite{Goenner}.
-Although in their paper EPS give a mathematically well-defined notion of proper time, this notion, in the way they introduce it, does not seem to be motivated by the motion of freely falling particles or light rays \cite{EPS}.
-On the other hand, the existence of a well-defined and physically sensible definition of proper time in a Weyl structure has been carefully discussed by V. Perlick \cite{Perlick1}.
-At first sight, Perlick's definition might not seem to be very much related with the one given by EPS.
-In this paper, we will show that the concept of Perlick's proper time may be motivated by the axiomatic approach given by EPS, and that his definition is not only mathematically well-defined, but also physically sensible.
-We then will show the equivalence of EPS's and Perlick's definition, and that the latter leads to the second clock effect.
-Finally, we will show that, if we were to rule out models of space-time exhibiting such an effect, then we would arrive at what is called a "Weyl integrable space-time"\textit{ }structure.
-In fact, this claim has been stated previously, using, however, a different line of reasoning \cite{F-I}.
+For instance, it is well-known that the original discussions were based upon the fact that, in a Weyl structure, parallel transported vectors change their ``norms" according to the following expression: